 The Lake District is justly world famous, and more beautiful than can be imagined.
 Inspiration of William Wordsworth and the Lake Poets, and many other later artists and writers, including the great Beatrix Potter.

 It is a great playground for the active walker with breathtaking new surprises round every corner.
 While the central towns are busy, it is easy to get away from the crowds and be alone all day.

-The Lake District has some of the country's top restaurants, the excellent Theatre by the Lake at Keswick, Abbott Hall art gallery in Kendal, Zeffirelli's cinema in Ambleside and many other attractions.
+The Lake District has some of the country's top restaurants, the excellent Theatre by the Lake at Keswick, Abbott Hall art gallery in Kendal, Zeffirelli's cinema in Ambleside. activity centres, and many other attractions.